microbiomedata/nmdc-runtime/docs/admin.md

 /users](https://github.com/microbiomedata/nmdc-runtime/blob/1d0feb68fb5ed82ed82c06f9724ecc86f73d83ae/nmdc_runtime/api/endpoints/users.py#L78)
 endpoint.
 The endpoint code receives the requesting user model via the `get_current_active_user` dependency, and it uses the `check_can_create_user` function to verify that the requester can administer the "nmdc-runtime-useradmin" site.
-If not, a `403 Forbidden` expection is raised.
+If not, a `403 Forbidden` exception is raised.
 Otherwise, the endpoint logic continues for the authorized user.

 To add a site ID to an existing user's `site_admin` list, this must currently be done manually at